MapofLife/biodiversity-data-gaps/data/README.md

 **ADD DOI**

 ### Overview:
-All data and scripts to support figures in Oliver et al. 2021.
+All data to support figures in Oliver et al. 2021.

 #### Data
 Download and unzip the "data" folder, which includes the following files: